nagarjungowdakn13/placement-ml-services/README.md

 This project provides three core features as independent microservices with a Node.js API gateway and a React frontend:

-- Skill extraction from resume (Python FastAPI)
+- Skill extraction from resumes (PDF/DOCX/Image w/ OCR) (Python FastAPI)
-- Job recommendation using collaborative filtering (Python FastAPI)
+- Job recommendation via skill-overlap scoring (Python FastAPI)
-- Placement prediction (Python FastAPI)
+- Placement prediction heuristic (Python FastAPI)

 The Node backend proxies requests to these services; the frontend consumes the backend endpoints.